clint-bg/comptools/lectures/14-ExcelBasics.md

 - Basic Plotting of data with line plots, bar graphs, and pie charts
 - Loading data into Excel

-See the Excel file (excelbasics.xlsx) in Canvas.
+See the Excel file (excelbasics.xlsx) in Canvas as well as this file that includes some of the in-class exercises: